 The acoustic properties of an enclosure determine how sound is affected when it propagates from an active acoustic source (e.g. a person talking, a loudspeaker or a musical instrument) to a receiving point (e.g. a listener or a microphone).
 Early reflections convey important information about surfaces found along multiple propagation paths and also give hints about position, orientation and directivity of the sources.

 Speech interaction with distant microphones represents a crucial step towards the deployment of flexible and non-invasive voice-enabled interfaces in novel application contexts, as for instance the smart home.
-In general, the distortion introduced in the signal by the environment, due to the distance between user and microphone, determines a significant reduction of speech recognition accuracy, if compared to the performance that can be obtained in an ideal close-talking condition, i.e., with the speaker at a distance of few centimeters from the microphone.
+In general, the distortion introduced in the signal by the environment, due to the distance between user and microphone, determines a significant reduction of speech recognition accuracy, if compared to the performance that can be obtained in an ideal close-talking condition, i.e., with the speaker at a distance of few centimeters from the microphones.

 The goal of this research is the automatic extraction of relevant cues from audio streams, to enable effective solutions of music information retrieval.
 This is a field on which there was an increasing interest during the last years, not only at scientific level (see for instance, the apps that were realized by Shazam and SoundHound).